CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

 Run a test case
 ======================
-This topic describes how you can use the |library| to build and run test cases and use them for automated network testing.
-You don't need to know Python --- you can use the :term:`library command line` ``genie run`` functionality from your Linux terminal.
+This topic describes how you can use the |librarybold| to build and run test cases and use them for automated network testing.

+You don't need to know Python --- you can use the ``genie run`` functionality from your Linux terminal.
 Simply stated, you tell the system the test cases to run, the order to execute them, and the data to pass to the system at runtime.

 .. _auto-testing-process: